Praise-creator/CIS375-Habitually/Habit Tracker/README.md

-  # Habit Tracker
+  # Habitually

-  This is a code bundle for  Habit Tracker App.
+  This is a code bundle for  "Habitually", a Habit Tracker App.

   ## Running the code